-On June 14, 2021, the Board appointed Kathryn P. Dickson to the Board to serve as a Class II Director.
-The Board has determined that with respect to the election of directors at the 2021 annual meeting, the Board shall continue to consist of seven members and has nominated, based on the recommendation of the Nominating and Governance Committee, Mary C. Bottie, Kathryn P. Dickson and Eric S. Rangen for election as Class II Directors of the Company.
+On October 9, 2023, Mary C. Bottie gave the Board notice that she would resign from the Board effective after the December 13, 2023, Board meeting.
+The Board has determined that with respect to the election of directors at the 2023 annual meeting, the Board will, after the effectiveness of Ms. Bottie's resignation, consist of seven members and has nominated, based on the recommendation of the Nominating and Governance Committee, Matthew A. Kaness, Thomas M. Levine and Jeanne McGovern for election as Class I Directors of the Company.

-The Class II Directors' next term expires at the 2024 annual meeting or upon their respective successors being elected and qualified or until their earlier director class reassignment, resignation, removal, retirement or termination.
+The Class I Directors' next term expires at the 2026 annual meeting or upon their respective successors being elected and qualified or until their earlier director class reassignment, resignation, removal, retirement or termination.
 It is the intention of the proxies named herein to vote FOR these nominees unless otherwise directed in the proxy.

-DIRECTORS NOMINATED FOR ELECTION, CLASS II
+DIRECTORS NOMINATED FOR ELECTION, CLASS I